 Rich history and culture

-State College has a rich history that dates back to the 1850s, and all around the town are sites and landmarks that stand as testament to its eventful past.
+State College has a rich history that dates back to the 1850s, and all around the town are sites and landmarks that stand as a testament to its eventful past.

 We have two historic districts listed in the National Register of Historic Places — College Heights Historic District and Holmes Foster/Highlands Historic District.
 Take walking tours of these neighborhoods and see beautiful homes built from the 1850s to the 1930s, reflecting the changing architectural trends through different eras.
 You’ll also find historic parks, buildings, and landmarks, including Penn State’s earliest fraternity mansions.